contentstack/contentstack-android-persistence-example/README.md

 This will initiate your project.

-#### Step 6: Install and set up Realm
-We need to first download Realm and install it.
-To do so, perform the steps given below:

-- Add the latest version of [Realm](https://realm.io/docs/java/latest) library in your project and follow the [installation](https://realm.io/docs/java/latest#installation) gulde to complete setup.

-#### Step 7: Install Contentstack Android SDK and SyncManager
+## Step 6: Install Contentstack Android SDK and SyncManager

 Now that your Realm installation is ready, let's look at the steps involved in setting up your Contentstack SDK.